 constant might be impossible.
 As a consequence, we might need to estimate these constants, which is

-egfp transcription can then start once the plasmid is derepressed.
+The transcription of egfp can then start once the promoter is derepressed.
 At the end, this results in the last step of the pathway: the EGFP protein translation.
 Noteworthy, in our system there are two transcription-translation pathways: transcription-translation of MphR and transcription-translation of EGFP.
 These two pathways are very similar and only the constants are different.
 However, there is a small difference in the regulation of the transcription: mphr transcription is controlled by a constitutive promoter, which means that the translation is continuous.
 On the other hand, egfp transcription is controlled by the previously mentioned transcription factor, the MphR repressor.
 This means that the egfp transcription stops as soon as the MphR binds to the plasmid.

 Opposite to the previously discussed reactions (derepression and diffusion), neither transcription nor translation are reversible reactions.
 In addition, the reactants in these reactions are not used in the process.
 Hence, if the model doesn’t take that into account, there would be a reaction product overflow at the end.
-In real biological systems proteins are not permanent; they degrade and their concentration decreases when the cell grows.
+In real biological systems, proteins are not permanent; they degrade and their concentration decreases when the cell grows.
 Thus, we added reactions for mRNA degradation as well as protein degradation.
-In addition, we assumed dilution not to be significant due to the fact that the volume of immobilized cells stays constant in the sensing timeframe of 1-2 hours, which is the time of use of our biosensor.
+In addition, we assumed dilution not to be significant due to the fact that the volume of immobilized cells stays constant in the sensing time frame of 1-2 hours, which is the time of use of our biosensor.

 The last part of modelling the SINISENS pathway was to set initial concentrations (Table 1) as well as finding proper constants for each reaction (Table 2).
 Due to the limited amount of experimental data and information available, some of the reaction constants had to be estimated by either fitting data or using numerical averages of a similar part.